Canonical reduction of stabilizers for Artin stacks with good moduli spaces: Equivariant Reichstein transforms and fixed points

 \section{Equivariant Reichstein transforms and fixed points}

-The goal of this section is to prove the following theorem. \begin{theorem} Let $X= \Spec A$ be a smooth affine scheme with the action of a connected linearly reductive group $G$.
+In this section all schemes are of finite type over a field $k$.
+For simplicity of exposition we will also assume that $k$ is algebraically closed.
+The goal of this section is to prove the following theorem. \begin{theorem} Let $X= \Spec A$ be a smooth affine scheme with an action of a smooth connected linearly reductive group $G$.
 Then $R_G(X,X^G)^G = \emptyset$. \end{theorem} \begin{remark} By \cite[Proposition A.8.10]{CGP:10} the fixed locus $X^G$ is a closed smooth subscheme of $X$.
 Note that if $G$ acts trivially, then $X^G=X$ and $R_G(X,X^G) = \emptyset$. \end{remark}